HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 ### `achievement(client,data)`

 Called when one of the [client](Client.md)'s [achievement](Achievement.md) changes.
-Becase I have no idea what type of data Discord sends, it just passes everything.
+Because I cannot reproduce this event, it just passes the data sent by Discord.

 ### `channel_create(client,channel)`

 Called when a [channel](CHANNEL_TYPES.md) is created.

-(Private channels are created only once too).
+> Private channels are created only once too.

 ### `channel_delete(client,channel)`